 7. A Girl Walks Home Alone At Night

 “A solitary female vampire stalks the streets of Bad City, a place overrun with crime, drugs and despair.
 Meanwhile, hardworking Arash cares for his heroin-addicted father while attempting to comply with a local drug dealer and struggling to make ends meet.
 When the vampire and Arash meet, a bizarre relationship begins.”
 A bit of a different kind of horror film but definitely appropriate for Halloween.

 8. Pet Semetery

 Old Stephan King films can be a bit hit and miss and this one is no different but hey, it was directed by a woman.
 It has a cemetery and things coming back from the dead so it passes the suitable for Halloween test.

 9. The Babadook

 I think it would be incorrect to make this list without including the Babadook.
 The horror film that took the world by storm in 2014 directed by Australian female director Jennifer Kent.
 Heralded as one of the scariest movies of all time the story centres around a widowed mother dealing with the violent death of her husband and her child’s fear of a monster under the bed.

 A film that came out relatively recently and made its way around the film festival circuit, Raw tells the story of “a vegetarian veterinary student who is forced to eat meat during a hazing ritual, and her subsequent violent allergic reaction that soon turns into animalistic hunger, sheer bloodlust, and an embrace of carnality in all its forms.”
 Not sure if you can get copies of this film yet but when you can sounds almost to disgusting to watch.

 Did we miss any?
-Lets us know by leaving a comment.
+Lets us know your favorite female directed horror in the comments.

 Film synopsis’ from IMDB.com